yersan/mojarra/readme.txt

 </settings>

-2. From SOURCE_HOME run: ant mvn.deploy.snapshot.local
+2. From SOURCE_HOME run:

+ant clean main
+ant mvn.deploy.snapshot.local

 This will build the source jars in addition to the binary jar, and will install these in the local m2 repository.